keploy/docs/versioned_docs/version-2.0.0/quickstart/go-mux-sql.md

 ---
 id: samples-mux
-title: Sample URL Shortener App (Golang)
+title: Sample Product Catelog App (Golang)
 sidebar_label: Golang - Mux + Postgres
 description: The following sample app showcases how to use Mux framework and the Keploy Platform.
 tags: